FusionAuth/fusionauth-site/site/_posts/2020-11-13-securing-flutter-oauth.md

 }
 ```

-Note that if you have more than one tenant, you'd also need to provide the a tenant id for the logout request.
+Note that if you have more than one tenant, you'd also need to provide a tenant id for the logout request.

 After editing `main.dart`, start up your emulators or real devices again.